alexfunnell-zz/gazelle-deprecated/README.md

     --ascending 0
 ```

-If you pick a large range of scales, expect to wait a half and hour or so, depending on your machine.
+If you pick a large range of scales, expect to wait a half an hour or so, depending on your machine.

 Note that the first time you run this on a container you might see a `Imageio: 'ffmpeg-linux64-v3.3.1' was not found on your computer; downloading it now.` message, that's normal.